isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

 -  ``lease6-add`` - adds a new IPv6 lease.

+-  ``lease6-bulk-apply`` - creates, updates and/or deletes multiple
+   IPv6 leases in a single transaction.

 -  ``lease4-get`` - checks whether an IPv4 lease with the specified
    parameters exists and returns it if it does.